All Episodes

 I don't know.

-But anyway, ki but but keep going.
+But anyway, but keep going.

-So i if I'm hearing you so far, your you're cleaving to an independent label is because there's enough the matter with the Democrat and Republican parties that you just don't want to sign on with either one.
+So if I'm hearing you so far, you're cleaving to an independent label is because there's enough the matter with the Democrat and Republican parties that you just don't want to sign on with either one.

 Do I have that sort of right?